romanpauk/dingo/test/matrix/README.md

 constructor-shape axis.
 A fifth shard contains the supported argument-storage and conversion-category combinations.

 Dependency composition has four balanced executables per operation.
+Each executable keeps one runner containing all assigned rows.
+GCC and Clang keep one implementation source per executable.
+MSVC splits that implementation across balanced sources capped at 12 cases, working around a compiler crash without increasing the eight-binary bound or penalizing other toolchains.
+Outer operator and container remain coverage axes rather than compilation boundaries.
+Generation also writes
+`build/test/generated/matrix/dependency-composition-coverage.md`.
+This
-Every executable has one implementation source and one runner containing its assigned rows; outer operator and container remain coverage axes rather than compilation boundaries.
-Generation also writes `build/test/generated/matrix/dependency-composition-coverage.md`.
-This build-local diagnostic records supported cases, functionality gaps, and intentional constraints by operation, operator, container, scope, and request
+build-local diagnostic records supported cases, functionality gaps, and intentional constraints by operation, operator, container, scope, and request